AnnaFusari/RingWormModulator/README.md

 <ul>
   <li>Ring modulation: the heart of the plugin is ring modulation, a technique that produces unique, harmonically rich sounds by multiplying the input signal with a sine oscillator used as the carrier wave.<br>
-  Oscillator controll parameters:
         <ul>
           <li>FREQ: this parameter adjusts the frequency of the carrier wave</li>
-          <li>BLEND: this parameter controls the intensity of the modulation on the output signal.
-When set to zero, the modulation effect is completely bypassed</li>
       </ul>
   </li>
   <li>LFO waveforms: the carrier wave is modulated in frequency by an LFO (Low Frequency Oscillator) that offers a diverse range of waveforms. <br>  The LFO is controlled by three parameters: